chakrabar/chakrabar.github.io/notes.md

 ### TODO:
-(Self notes for the author)
-If you are a visitor, kindly walk yourself out.
+(Self notes for the author.
+If you are a visitor, kindly walk yourself out.)

 ----